ccodwg/Covid19CanadaData/README.md

 This package is not currently completely functional.
 For now, only the following functionality is available:

 * Access to most CCODWG core datasets via the JSON API.
-Currently, only the time series and summary datasets are available.
+Currently, only the time series, summary and supplementary (other) datasets are available.
 * Access to the Archive of COVID-19 Data from Canadian Government Sources has not yet been implemented.